sarathifz/CT-project/README.md

 Understanding the data types of each column is essential for data manipulation and analysis.
 Let’s examine the data types of each column. print(df.dtypes)
 "Data cleaning was performed using a lambda function to remove unwanted characters from the given dataset (IHR).
-After completing the data cleaning process, the cleaned data was saved to a file named 'IHR.csv'."
+After completing the data cleaning process, the cleaned data was saved to a file named 'IHR.csv'.
+Then, feature engineering was performed using get_dummies().
+Additionally, line plots, scatter plots, and box plots were executed using Matplotlib and Seaborn.
+Following this, the sklearn library was utilized for model building and model testing.
+I imported a dataset of titles and descriptions from the dataset (IHR).
+Using seven columns, I tokenized them using NLTK and Python.